Get Your Invoices Paid Faster with Freight Broker Factoring

 Banks usually determine your line of credit approval and lending limits by examining your credit profile and fixed assets.
 However, freight brokers typically do not have many fixed assets, so the bank may give you a lower lending limit that is not enough to fund your business and achieve long-term growth.
 If you are a new company, you may not have much credit built up, making a line of credit qualification harder in the first place.

-Conversely, freight broker factoring companies look to your shippers to approve cash advances by examining their invoice turnover and dilution.
+Conversely, freight broker factoring companies look to your shippers to approve cash advances by examining their accounts receivable turnover ratio and dilution.
 By controlling the flow of payments and looking to an established customer base, factors will give you enough working capital to grow your business when banks cannot.

-ACH (automated clearing house) or MCA (merchant cash advance) loans are very easy to qualify for and take only one or two days to provide funds.
+Automated Clearing House (ACH) loans and merchant cash advances are very easy to qualify for and take only one or two days to provide funds.

 However, ACH and MCA loans come with unreasonably high interest and lender fees that can reach up to 60% of your original loan.
 If you cannot repay the initial loan, your lender may offer extra loans that can put you in dire financial straits.